hurley87/WordDuel/README.md

 WordDuel is a turn-based game meant to be played with two players in real-time.
 Each player takes a turn guessing the right word and hints are given along the way.
 You can learn more about the hints [here](https://www.nytimes.com/games/wordle/index.html).

 You start by signing up with your email and depositing ETH into a wallet that's created on your behalf.
 To create a game or "duel", you'll declare your opponent's email and the cost for each guess.
 The only person who can accept the duel is the owner of the email you declared.
-Let's say teh cost of each guess is 0.01 ETH.
+Let's say the cost of each guess is 0.01 ETH.
 Each time a player makes a guess they'll have to spend 0.01 ETH.
 Whoever guesses the right word first, wins all the ETH that has been spent during the duel.

-Follow me on [twitter](https://twitter.com/davidhurley87) or sign up at [WordDuel](https://www.wordduel.xyz/)!
+Follow me on [twitter](https://twitter.com/davidhurley87) for all the latest updates.

 ## Who am I?

 My name is [David Hurley](https://twitter.com/davidhurley87).
-I'm an onchain developer at [Seed Club](https://www.seedclub.xyz/), the lead consumer crypto accelerator.
-I've also built [Mojo](https://www.mojo.club/) and [LFTG](https://www.lftg.xyz/) in my spare time.
+I'm an onchain developer at [Seed Club](https://www.seedclub.xyz/), the leading consumer crypto accelerator.
+I've built [Mojo](https://www.mojo.club/) and [LFTG](https://www.lftg.xyz/) in my spare time.

 ## Install